saumya-banthia/ScrollCena/README.md

 # Fair Warning
 I am no experienced coder and you have now be warned about it, so USE AT YOUR OWN RISK!

-The code base for the whole of this program is just 3 lines of css code, it probably should not do any harm.

 PS: I totally forgot to:

 -   Put malware or miner into the extension.